 1500: Arrive back at Thai consulate and collect passport with visa

-At around 2.30 the tuk tuk picked me up and took me back to the consulate to collect my passport.
-It was about 10 past 3 before they opened the window and handed out the passports, there was between 20 and 30 people in the queue but everyone had their passport back within 20 minutes.
+At around 2.30 the tuk-tuk picked me up and took me back to the consulate to collect my passport.
+It was about 10 past 3 before they opened the window and handed out the passports, there were between 20 and 30 people in the queue but everyone had their passport back within 20 minutes.